Laibakhalid23/TicTacToeAI/README.md

 ## 🎮 Features

 - ✅ Human vs Human mode
 - 🤖 Human vs AI (Random or Smart AI using Minimax)
-- 🎲 Random starting player each game
 - 🧩 Player symbol selection (X or O)
 - ✅ Win detection for rows, columns, and diagonals
 - ✅ Draw detection when the board is full